Colgate-Palmolive (India) Limited

 operations will help in making better business decisions and improve

 peopleRs.s lives.
 The sustainability strategy will also continue to

 competitive advantage and ensure long-term shareholder value.
-Amongst the sustainability
+Listed

-Free Health Check-up for all the employees;
+- Free Health Check-up for all the employees;

-Usage of reused and recycled materials for packaging.
+- Usage of reused and recycled materials for packaging;

-Pursuant to Section 217(2AA) of the Companies Act, 1956, the Directors,
+Pursuant to Section 134(3)(c) of the Companies Act, 2013, your

 a) that in the preparation of the annual accounts, the applicable